talon-one/commercetools-talonone-accelerator/README.md

 ## Testing your integration

-Once you have configured the connector, you can test the integration:
+Once you have configured the accelerator, you can test the integration:

 1. Enable your connected Application's campaign in Talon.One.
 1. Ensure the campaign contains a "triggerable" rule.
 We recommend a rule that always sends a notification.